West Footscray railway station: History

+In 1921, a crossover at the up (city) end of the station was abolished and removed.
+This crossover was located in the Geelong Road level crossing.
+In 1927 work began on an overpass.
+To allow construction works, a temporary level crossing was provided and was used until the completion of the overpass in 1928.

+On 21 October 1928, the Independent Goods Line was commissioned between South Kensington and West Footscray, the independent goods line was built to separate passengers services from freight services.
+As well as a new goods line, a new freight yard was built, Tottenham Yard spans the distance from West Footscray towards Tottenham it opened in 1929.

 In 1976, the original station buildings were demolished, and replaced with brick structures.
 In 2013, the station was rebuilt 200 metres further west, to accommodate two lines to the south as part of the Regional Rail Link project.
 On 14 October of that year, the new station opened, and the old station was demolished soon after.

 A third platform has been built to the north of the existing island platform, as part of the Metro Tunnel project, to allow services to terminate and return.
 Work commenced in late 2018 and the new platform was opened on 6 July 2020.

 Platforms, facilities and services

 West Footscray has one island platform with two faces and one side platform.
 It is served by Sunbury line trains, but express services do not stop there.
 Upon the opening of the Metro Tunnel in 2025, a number of services will terminate here using Platform 2.
 Access to the platforms is provided by stairs, lifts and ramps from an overhead footbridge, which also includes a cycling path.